Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Conclusions

 The study of static spherically symmetric solutions within action \eqref{ym-map-grav-obs} inside the matter distribution is currently under investigation for a perfect fluid distribution \cite{Silveira:2017xxx}.
 Moreover, solutions for spherically symmetric matter distributions in the presence of electromagnetic fields and rotation will be analyzed as well.
+As a perspective, the apparent horizons will be investigated in that work considering an energy-momentum tensor coupled with the first equation of motion of the induced gravity theory.

+It is well-known, yet tricky, in the literature how to determine the necessary and sufficient conditions to prove the stability of spherically symmetric solutions.
+For instance, the Schwarzschild solution had its linear stability proved recently \cite{Dafermos:2016uzj,Chaverra:2012bh}.
+Concerning the stability of the solutions presented in the paper, the stability is currently under investigation.
+Another study of extreme relevance which is left for future investigation focuses on initial-value problem (if it is well-posed or not) of the modified theory of gravity considered in this paper.
+Both problems need extended study and deserves exclusive treatment by their own.

 Finally, let us remark that the generalization of our results by considering non-vanishing torsion will also be studied.
-In this case, the system \eqref{eq:eq_mov1}-\eqref{eq:eq_mov2} have more degrees of freedom, a property that opens possibility of new solutions than the ones here found.
+In this case, the system \eqref{eq:eq_mov1}-\eqref{eq:eq_mov2} has more degrees of freedom, a property that opens the possibility of new solutions than the ones here found.